phamlington/Scripts/CompileOpenFOAM.md

 # How to compile OpenFOAM

 I've tried compiling many ways, but below are the instructions that gave me a working copy.
-There may be some missing steps, so if something comes across as strange, challenge it!
+There shouldn't be any missing steps, but if something comes across as strange, challenge it!

 # Compiling OpenFOAM 2.1.1 with the system OpenMPI-1.4.3 and gcc-4.3.4